Locations:

 Causes of itchy skin

-One big cause of itchy skin is a change in the weather, particularly as we shift to winter and the warm, humid air of summer makes way for cooler, drier air.
+One big cause of itchy skin is a change in the weather, particularly as we shift to winter, and the warm, humid air of summer makes way for cooler, drier air.

-With your skin already drying out thanks to drier air, she says, we’re often the ones making it a little worse.
+With your skin already drying out thanks to drier air, we’re often the ones making it a little worse.
 “When you turn on your heat at home during the winter, that pulls more moisture out of your skin,” Dr. Khetarpal says.
 “Dry skin flares with the change of seasons.”

 While the weather is often the culprit for dry skin, she adds that it’s not necessarily always to blame.
-“Eczema can be a common cause, when you get red, scaly patches of skin on the front of your elbow, back of the knee or even your hands,” she says.
+“Eczema can be a common cause, when you get red, scaly patches of skin on the front of your elbow, back of the knee or even your hands,” she notes.

 One more cause of dry, itchy skin could also be your soap.
 “Not all soaps are created equal,” Dr. Khetarpal points out, “and some have antibacterial components or fragrances which can irritate your skin and dry it out even more.”